seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 }
 {% endhighlight %}

 Method `makeStreamResponse` will be also very simple.
-If there is no file for the given path we emidiatelly return a 404 response.
-Otherwise we open this file, create a readable stream and return it as a response:
+If there is no file for the given path we immediately return a 404 response.
+Otherwise, we open this file, create a readable stream and return it as a response:

 {% highlight php %}
 <?php